jkbhagatio/mini/paper/paper_outline.md

 - Methods comparisons in main results

-    - To do a fair comparison with MINI's main goal of unsupervised interpretable latent discovery, we detail comparisons with paper-published methods that:
+    - To do a fair comparison with MINI's main goal of unsupervised interpretable latent discovery, we detail comparisons [Methods Comparisons Table] with paper-published methods that:
         1. Claim an interpretable latent space among their primary goals (as opposed to e.g. only strong decoding performance)
         2. Don't require multimodal nor trial-structured data
         3. Publicly share the application of their method to the Churchland MC_Maze dataset.

-    [Methods Comparisons Table].
-Among these, we visualize results from LangevinFlow and CEBRA here in the main text, as at the time of this writing they represent the neural latents benchmark [ref] state-of-the-art for an autoencoder approach and non autoencoder approach, respectively.
+    Among these, we visualize results from LangevinFlow and CEBRA, as they represent current neural latents benchmark [ref] state-of-the-art methods for an autoencoder approach and non autoencoder approach, respectively.
 We also include NMF and PCA as baselines, as they are widely used methods for dimensionality reduction and latent extraction in neural data.

     - Main text comparisons